 Common goals put teachers and school leaders on the same page.
 School leaders can keep track of the overall picture while teachers focus on helping students.
 Often, PLC groups take the lead in creating curriculum, resources, or assessments.

-Digital assessment platforms like Edulastic offer an easy way for teachers and administrators to collaborate on the creation of common assessments.
-PLCs then get instant insights across classes to fuel discussion within the group and between leadership and teachers.
+Digital assessment platforms like Edulastic offer an easy way for teachers and administrators to collaborate on the creation of common assessments. professional learning communities then get instant insights across classes to fuel discussion within the group and between leadership and teachers.
 Faculty at Benton are answering shared questions like, “How can we as a team not just collaborate on the assessment piece, but also on working with students with interventions and enrichments?”

 Jenny Parnell, Secondary Literacy Instructional Facilitator at Benton School District believes that the best benefit of the PLCs is the collaborative spirit: bringing together teams of teachers to review data.
 According to Beckman, shared online workspaces and assessment tools have taken collaboration up a notch.

 Digital tools like Google Suite allow for easy sharing and extend the PLC’s ability to work together.
 This anytime, anywhere access to information speeds up collaboration between meetings.

 The PLC becomes a support for both the emotional and logistical challenges that often overwhelm teachers.
 Regular group meetings create a space to work through problems with peers and, just as important, celebrate educational victories together.
 Studies have shown that a culture of support may help retain talented teachers.